-Great Britain is the second most popular field of study in the world.
-The majority of foreign students in the UK come from China, India, the United States, Hong Kong and Malaysia, and EU citizens account for 30% of foreigners at British universities.
-What makes hundreds of thousands of students leave their homes to continue their education on the islands?
+The United Kingdom is the second most popular study destination in the world.
+Most international students in the UK come from China, India, the United States, Hong Kong and Malaysia, and EU nationals make up 30% of foreigners at UK universities.
+What makes hundreds of thousands of students leave their homes to pursue their education on the islands?

-You should not expect a lot of boring classes in lecture halls at English universities.
-Classes, workshops and seminars take place in studios, laboratories and art studios.
-Many universities have separate open spaces, which students of a given field can often use even 24 hours a day.
-Studies in England are also an opportunity to gain practical experience in the industry during your studies – universities cooperate with local, national and international employers, enabling their students to undergo internships.
-Many universities offer so-called a sandwich course that lasts 4 years.
-Usually, the first 2 years are spent at the university, followed by one-year internships in the industry, and then return to the university to write a BA thesis.
+At English universities, don’t expect a lot of boring classes in lecture theatres.
+Classes, workshops, and seminars take place in studios, laboratories, and art studios.
+Many universities have dedicated open spaces that students of a given field can often use 24 hours a day.
+Studying in England also allows students to gain practical industry experience during their studies – universities cooperate with local, national, and international employers, enabling their students to undergo internships.
+Many universities offer a so-called sandwich course, which lasts four years.
+Typically, the first two years are spent at university, followed by a year-long placement in industry and then returning to university to write a bachelor’s thesis.

-A large the advantage of most majors at English universities is the lack of unnecessary and useless subjects, and thus a small number of lecture hours per week.
-Usually classes take place three days a week, and then 5-6 hours are spent at the university.
-In total, during the week, you will spend 15-20 hours at the university, and the remaining time you can spend, for example, on work.
-This is a great help for people who have to support themselves during their studies.
-However, this does not apply to faculties such as nursing or medicine, where there can be more classes.
+Great advantage of most UK university courses is the lack of unnecessary subjects and, consequently, a few lecture hours per week.
+Typically, classes are held three days a week, and you will then spend 5-6 hours at the university.
+In total, you will therefore spend 15-20 hours a week at the university, and you can, for example, use the remaining time for work.
+This is a major advantage for people who are self-reliant during their studies.
+However, this does not apply to courses such as nursing or medicine, where more classes may be held.

-In most faculties, the number of people per year is on average 40-50 people, and there are 10 to 20 students per teacher.
-This is very little compared to Polish studies.
-Small groups make students get to know each other faster, are not afraid to ask questions, and thus work better and learn more intensively.
-In addition, it enables close contact with lecturers and efficient communication with them.
+Small groups are the norm in most faculties, with an average of 40 to 50 students per year and 10 to 20 students per teacher.
+This is significantly smaller compared to Polish studies.
+The advantage of small groups is that students can get to know each other quickly, feel more comfortable asking questions, and as a result, work better and learn more effectively.
+Additionally, small groups allow for closer contact with lecturers and efficient communication with them.

-Nowadays, employers, looking for their potential employee, attach great importance to teamwork skills.
-Studies in England will prepare you well for work and teach you how to work in an international team, as most of the credits are group projects.
-It also makes contacts with others faster – projects often require after-class meetings, and universities have special rooms and open spaces dedicated only to group work, often available to students 24 hours a day.
+Employers nowadays place great importance on teamwork skills when looking for potential employees.
+Studying in the UK will prepare you well and teach you how to work in an international team, as most credits are group projects.
+It also makes it easier to establish contacts with others – projects often require meetings after classes, and universities have rooms and open spaces exclusively dedicated for group work, often available to students 24 hours a day.

-Even before the official start of classes, students can see how rich student life in England is.
-Fresher’s Week is a week during which new students get to know the university and lecturers, as well as make first friendships during numerous events and going out to pubs together.
-Universities do not forget about entertainment also during the academic year – they often organize parties and balls for their students.
+Even before classes officially start, students can see how rich student life in England is.
+Fresher’s Week is a week during which new students get to know the university and lecturers and make their first friends at a number of parties and pub outings together.
+Universities do not forget about entertainment during the academic year either – they often organise parties and balls for their students.

-At universities there are numerous associations and clubs that meet regularly and organize joint outings and trips.
+Numerous associations and clubs at the universities meet regularly and organise joint outings and excursions.
 Their diversity is huge – fans of travel, running, Harry Potter or Game of Thrones are just a few examples.

-To sum up – you won’t get bored while studying in England!
+All in all, you definitely won’t be bored while studying in England!

-The great advantage of studying abroad is the opportunity to travel.
-Even a trip to the university is an extraordinary adventure, but while studying travel opportunities there will be even more!
-English universities have partner universities around the world, enabling their students to travel to countries such as China, Indonesia, Singapore and Australia.
-In addition to long-term trips, shorter trips are organized, e.g. volunteering in Jordan and summer schools.
-Sound encouraging?
+A great advantage of studying abroad is the opportunity to travel.
+Studying at university is already an amazing adventure, but there will be even more opportunities to travel during your studies!
+English universities have partner universities all over the world, enabling their students to travel to countries such as China, Indonesia, Singapore, and Australia.
+In addition to long-term trips, shorter trips are organised, such as volunteering in Jordan, and summer schools.
+Sounds appealing?

-Fluent English, and besides Russian, Spanish, Mandarin or Arabic – who among us would not like to be able to show such qualifications?
-A perfect command of English is just one of the skills you will acquire during your studies.
-Most universities offer a wide range of language courses at various levels that you can take as part of your classes.
+Fluent English, in addition to Russian, Spanish, Mandarin or Arabic – who among us wouldn’t want to be able to boast of such qualifications?
+Perfect command of English is just one of the skills you will acquire during your studies.
+Most universities offer a wide range of language courses at different levels that you can take as part of your coursework.

-Academic teachers in England are very friendly and open.
-Students refer to them as “you”, and lectures and exercises often take place in a very relaxed atmosphere.
-Lecturers willingly arrange with their students for meetings outside the university, joint trips and going to the pub.
-They also take care of contact with students who have already graduated – through social networks or emails.
+University lecturers in England are very friendly and open.
+Students address them as ‘you,’ and lectures and exercises often take place in a very relaxed atmosphere.
+Lecturers are happy to arrange with their students to meet outside the university, go on trips together and go to the pub.
+They also make sure to keep in touch with students who have already completed their studies – through social networks or emails.

-British universities have modern laboratories, art studios and studios, equipped with high-class equipment and technologies.
-You will have the opportunity to work with such infrastructure not only during classes – most universities allow their students to use them also when preparing projects or in their free time to study on their own.
-University libraries are also well-equipped – they have modern computers, which students can use often 24 hours a day (especially during the exam period).
+British universities have state-of-the-art laboratories, studios, and art studios, equipped with high-end equipment and technology.
+You will not only have the chance to work with such infrastructure during classes – most universities also allow their students to use them independently for project preparation or in their free time to study on their own.
+University libraries are also well-equipped – there are state-of-the-art computers that students can often use 24 hours a day (especially during the credit period).

-During studies in England you will be in contact with people from many cultures, countries and environments.
-Thanks to this, you will learn how to cope while working in a diverse team, learn about life in other regions of the world, learn tolerance, and broaden your horizons.
-Making friends with foreigners is also a great opportunity to polish the language or travel together.
-Thanks to studies in England, the world will be open to you!
+While studying in England, you will encounter people from many cultures, countries, and backgrounds.
+As a result, you will learn how to cope when working in a diverse team, find out what life is like in other regions of the world, learn tolerance, and broaden your horizons.
+Making friends with foreigners is also a terrific opportunity to polish your language or travel together.
+Studying in England will open the world to you!